 In the post Training to Failure or Training to Quit, I discussed the disagreement about training to failure that exists between my fitness mentors.
-Pavel and Arthur De Vany believe you shouldn’t train to failure, whereas Dr. Doug McGuff and the rest of the High Intensity Training community believe you should.
+Pavel and Arthur De Vany believe you shouldn’t train to failure, whereas Dr. Doug McGuff and the rest of the High-Intensity Training community believe you should.
 If you haven’t read the initial post, go do so now.
 I’ve now had three months to think about a way to reconcile this disagreement.

 Understanding Pavel’s Motives

-I credit Pavel from rescuing me from the high-rep, multiple set, lower weight nonsense that is peddled by most trainers.
+I credit Pavel for rescuing me from the high-rep, multiple set, lower weight nonsense that is peddled by most trainers.
 All that did was leave me sore with minimal strength gains.
 However, now that I’ve had time to think about it, I realize that I was never the target audience for his style of training.
 I was an office worker that wanted to gain muscle.
 Although I did gain muscle at first, whenever I tried to ramp us his program using the Russian Bear method, I’d injure myself.

 Power to the People! : Russian Strength Training Secrets for Every American by Pavel Tsatsouline